huggingface/optimum/README.md

 ### Habana

-This requires to install the Habana extra by doing `pip install optimum[habana]`.
+This requires to install the Habana extra by doing `pip install optimum[habana]`

 ```diff
 - from transformers import Trainer, TrainingArguments